Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 1. Place the target stick directly in front of the cat’s nose and reward the cat for touching the stick with their nose.

-2. Place the target stick slightly further from the cat’s nose and reinforce the cat for touching the stick with their nose.
+2. Place the target stick slightly further from the cat’s nose and reward the cat for touching the stick with their nose.

-3. Place the target several inches from the cat’s nose and reinforce the cat for approaching and touching the stick with their nose.
+3. Place the target stick several inches from the cat’s nose and reward the cat for approaching and touching the stick with their nose.

-4. Place the target a foot away from the cat’s nose and reinforce the cat for approaching and touching the stick with their nose.
+4. Place the target stick a foot away from the cat’s nose and reward the cat for approaching and touching the stick with their nose.

-5. Continue to increase the distance between the cat and target stick.
+5. Continue to increase the distance between the cat and the target stick.

 Targeting and Luring Together

-To further facilitate learning, a lure could also be used in conjunction with targeting.
+To further facilitate learning, a lure could also be used to teach targeting (the cat approaching and touching an object).
 A preferred soft food or lickable tube treat could be placed on the end of the target stick, which will encourage the cat to sniff the stick and lick it to be immediately rewarded for the targeting behavior.

 Capturing